China CIF vs. FOB – How to Make the Right Choice?

 In this article, we will discuss the difference between CIF and FOB.
 We will compare CIF vs. FOB agreements and discuss what to consider when choosing an international transport agreement.

-What is a shipping agreement?
+What is a Shipping Agreement?

 The transportation obligation determines that the buyer or seller is responsible for orders placed in transit between transportation and delivery.